The Franchisee Factor

 Cyber liability poses some unique questions for franchise organizations.
 Often after a data breach, any well-known retail brand name might lick their wounds, learn a lesson or two, release the specifics around the compromised data, and move on.

-An interesting wrinkle arises when you factor the nature of the relationship between the franchisees and the central corporate entity.
+An interesting wrinkle arises when you factor in the nature of the relationship between the franchisees and the central corporate entity.
 The franchisees, in most cases, are independent business owners who pay for the privilege of using the Corporate brand and supporting services.
-When a breach occurs, the affected owners could take a substantial hit to their wallets in the form of lost income, lost wages, spoiled food and other costs, and might look to the corporate “mothership” to make them whole again.
+When a breach occurs, the affected owners could take a substantial hit to their wallets in the form of lost income, lost wages, spoiled food, and other costs, and might look to the corporate “mothership” to make them whole again.

-These sort of liability questions might lead the franchisees to take legal action that could significantly impact the potential financial payouts.
+These sorts of liability questions might lead the franchisees to take legal action that could significantly impact the potential financial payouts.
 This situation highlights the fact that franchise organizations have a unique set of challenges when it comes to cyber threats.

 The Downside of Franchisor/Franchisee Interdependence

 Franchisors and franchisees have an interesting interdependent relationship because while they are different companies, they share entangled domains of trust and risk.
 Each relies on the other to do its part to protect information and information systems, but many times the incentives aren’t aligned to position both for success.
 Some of the factors contributing to this poor alignment include

 The franchisee is often a small individual business that doesn’t have the resources to adequately defend itself when threats arise.

 The franchisor typically avoids getting involved in the specifics of how a franchisee operates because the franchisee is an independent and separate organization and the franchisor isn’t structured for this level of micro-management.

 The entire model behind a franchise-based enterprise is to allow the business to grow organically by taking advantage of the capital and sweat equity of each franchisee.

 The franchisee operates a local network that depends on services provided by the franchisor.